Introduction

 Shipping Software Integration:

 A good shipping workstation seamlessly integrates with different shipping carriers.
-You can compare rates, choose the most cost-effective option, and generate labels for various carriers from your workstation.
+From your workstation, you can compare rates, choose the most cost-effective option, and generate labels for various carriers.

 The Importance of a Shipping Workstation: